chamodyoshi123/Liquid-Glass-theme-by-Chamod-Yoshitha/README.md

 - Re-upload, redistribute, or share it publicly
 - Remove or alter the author credit

-© 2025 Chamod.
+© 2025 Chamod Yoshitha Dissanayaka.
 All rights reserved.

 ---